 Typically, the shelf life of unfermented tomato seeds is not more than two years.
 So, this method will work best for you if you want to grow and save tomato seeds from one year to the next.

 How to Ferment and Save Tomato Seeds

-Fermenting tomato seeds is the smartest process that removes the gel coating of the seeds which increases the germination rate, as well as the seeds, last longer when storage.
-Besides this also sterilize the seeds which kill the fungus or other germs in seeds.
+Fermenting tomato seeds is the smartest process that removes the gel coating of the seeds, which increases the germination rate, as well as the seeds last longer when stored.
+Besides this also sterilize the seeds, which kills the fungus or other germs in the seeds.

 You may do the following steps for fermenting and saving tomato seeds:

 Collect all the essential materials you need before start cleaning tomato seeds.
 Usually, you need a knife, small jars or cups or pots, a marking pen, paper towels or coffee filters, paper plates, teaspoons, hand gloves or hand sanitizer, zip-lock plastic bags, or airtight pots.

 Take some diseases free, fully ripened, clean, and spotless tomatoes.
 You can even take a bite to confirm the flavor of the fruits you select for collecting seeds.

 Cut the tomatoes in half and squeeze out the pulp and seeds and put them into a jar.
 Then fill the jar with water at the same level or a little more of the seeds and pulp.

 After that, leave the jar in a warm (temperature in-between 70° to 80° F) dark place for 1 or 2 days for fermentation, depending on the room temperature.
 But never ferment your tomato seeds longer than three days due to avoid negative effects on seed germination.

 A Study on Seed Extraction Methods found that tomato seed germination performs better when they are soaked for 24 to 48 hours before being rinsed and dried.